AyushSharma72/text-gradients-npm-package/README.md

 ```

 **pos prop:**

- **pos** prop to adjust the placement of the image in the text it accepts value in percentages.
+Adjusts the placement of the image in the text.
+Accepts a value in percentages:

 example: